mkorpela/overrides/README.rst

 4. A method of a superclass that is overridden by a subclass but the signature of the overridden method is incompatible with that of the inherited one.

+These can be only checked by explicitly marking method override in the code.

 Python also has no standard mechanism by which to inherit docstrings in overridden methods.
 Because most standard linters (e.g., flake8) have rules that require all public methods to have a docstring, this inevitably leads to a proliferation of ``See parent class for usage`` docstrings on overridden